VictorTagayun/STM32_I2S_DAC_Amplifier/README.md

 ## Purpose of Project

-How to intterface to a different DAC amplifier and output to it.
+Learn how to intterface to a different DAC amplifier and output to it.

 Initialization is done thru I2C, tutorial and library came from .